Confidaunt/quartz_NystarRetired/content/Divinity/Gods/Magiidraa.md

 Cause: None
 ---
 Summary:
 The first red dragon.
 They are considered a god.
-The place of their death became the city of Magido.
+The place of their death became the city of Meggido.

 Appearance: